 An authentic side dish hailing from Italy, this easy Sicilian caponata recipe is the perfect celebration of late summer eggplant.
 The key is finding the right balance of sweet and tangy flavors.
+Can be made up to 1 week in advance and/or frozen.
 Recipe adapted from David Lebovitz.

 - In a large, high sided skillet (or Dutch oven) warm the olive oil over medium heat.
 Add some of the eggplant (you will be cooking in batches), taking care not to overcrowd the pan.
 Cook until light golden brown on all sides.
 Transfer with a slotted spoon to a paper towel lined plate.
 Repeat to cook the rest of the eggplant adding more olive oil as needed.